-Born and raised on a farm in Bleckley County near Cochran, Georgia.
+Born in 1933 and raised on a farm in Bleckley County near Cochran, Georgia.

 With the help of his youngest son Henry, they run and manage Simpco, Inc. and Simpson Farms.

-Whipple has always been interested in mechanical things and what makes them work.
-His inquisitive mind helped this sixty-seven year old to develop the T's EZ Unroller baling system.
+Being interested in mechanical things and what makes them work, Whipples inquisitive mind helped him to develop the T's EZ Unroller baling system.

 The T’s E-Z UNROLLER has over 6 Years of Development to Patent the T’s E-Z UNROLLER in 1998